lab-cosmo/librascal/README.md

   + -DENABLE_DOC
   + -DBUILD_TESTS

+* Special flags:
+  + -DINSTALL:
+    + (default) -> install rascal in the build folder
+    + local -> install rascal in the site-package folder of the found python binary
+    + pydevelop -> install rascal in the librascal/rascal/lib folder

 To remove all the cmake files/folders except for the external library (enable glob and remove):
 ```